EU finance ministers are expected to negotiate long into the night about eurozone reforms (PHILIPPE HUGUEN)

 “Regrettably, the impasse on this project is still there.
 No tangible progress has been made,” said EU commission vice president Valdis Dombrovskis on Wednesday.

 The deposit scheme is resisted by Germany, Finland and other northern European countries that fear being put on the hook for deposits in fragile countries such as Italy or Greece.

-Ministers also discussed Italy with Rome in infraction of EU budget rules and in danger of major fines inflicted by its currency zone partners.
+Ministers will also discuss Italy with Rome in infraction of EU budget rules and in danger of major fines inflicted by its currency zone partners.